-To rotate a vertical video to horizontal format or vice versa in iPhone/iPad/MacBook/iMac, you can use iMovie.
+To make a vertical video horizontal or vice versa in iPhone/iPad/MacBook/iMac, you can use iMovie.
 However, without iOS or macOS device, you may be looking for an alternative for iMovie in Windows PC.
-Therefore, today in this tutorial, we are going to cover not only the specific steps of rotating a video in iMovie, but also the introduction of useful iMovie alternative for Win/Mac to rotate video.
+Therefore, today in this tutorial, we are going to cover not only how to rotate a video in iMovie on Mac and iPhone, but also an iMovie alternative for Windows to rotate video without iMovie

 iMovie 11 comes free on new iPhone, iPad, Mac devices.
 If you have an older device, you can download iMovie from the App Store. iMovie can rotate a video clockwise and counterclockwise 90 degrees to convert a portrait video to landscape or fix upside down video.

 Step 1.
 Import a Video to Project Media

 Launch iMovie on Mac, click "Import Media" to import the video in wrong orientation to the program.
 If the video has been added to the program, click "Project" and choose the video from the project.

 Step 2.
 Rotate Video in 90 Degrees

 Press the C key or click the Crop button and you'll see two Rotation buttons appearing on the top of the viewer.
 Click the Rotation buttons to rotate the video clockwise or counterclockwise in 90 degrees.

 Tip: If you import video clips to "Project Media", a rotation applies to all clips, even if you select just a part of the clip to modify.

 When the video is adjusted to a new orientation, for example, a vertical iPhone video is rotated horizontally, its image might not fit the iMovie's aspect ratio, and black bars might appear on one edge of the viewer.
 Click "Crop" to crop the video or simply click "Fit" to make the entire image show.